 So, let us try to sort each of the SEO and SEM, two popular digital marketing terms you will only hear more about in the following years individually for more details.

-Search Engine Optimization or abbreviated SEO is about optimizing your website to appear high on the Google Search Result Page (SERP) for popular terms that users that are related to your website.
+Search Engine Optimization or abbreviated SEO is about optimizing your website to appear high on the Google Search Result Page (SERP) for popular terms that users that are related to your website and also there are different types of SEO - white hat SEO, black hat SEO & etc.

 Essentially, the SEO lies on three main pillars: